originphp/website/source/docs/plugins.md

 |   |   -- tests
 ```

-You can use the generate plugin to create the folder structure, routes and app controller and model.
+You can use the generate plugin to create the folder structure, routes and the plugin controller and model.

 ```linux
 $ bin/console generate plugin ContactManager